My top 10 moments at old Mosaic Stadium

 I have no doubt forgot to mention a tonne of other sporting events and concerts.
 One big personal regret on the concert front is the fact I missed Bon Jovi’s show in 2010, where Jon Bon Jovi said the Roughriders could use “This is Our House” as their theme song, which the Roughriders did use that season during pre-game intros.

 There were forgettable memories.
-No one wants to remember the crap old artificial that was used at the stadium in the 1980s and 1990s, which was basically indoor/outdoor carpet laid on top of a cement pad.
+No one wants to remember the crap old artificial turf that was used at the stadium in the 1980s and 1990s, which was basically indoor/outdoor carpet laid on top of a cement pad.
 The carpet would rip and there were times the maintenance crew covered the rip with green spray paint.

 My list of my top 10 memories at Mosaic Stadium do contain memories of Roughriders football games.
 The other thing that showed through was my fondness of my time at the University of Regina, as the Rams football team from both the junior and university eras frequent my list quite a bit.
-Hopefully, I can make people remember a few forgot classics here.
+Hopefully, I can make people remember a few forgotten classics here.

 Side note, I wasn’t at the 1995 Prairie Football Conference final that was remembered for Rams quarterback Darryl Leason faking going down to one knee only to throw a touchdown pass to a wide open Josh Shaw.
 The Rams were supposed to take a knee to conclude a 19-8 victory over the venerable Saskatoon Hilltops, but players in the huddle had other ideas.
 That moment was remembered in both Regina in Saskatoon for some time.